psybers/msr21-timestudy/README.md

 ### To generate the list of all GitHub projects found:

+Used in section IV onward.

 ```sh
 make project-lists
 ```

 ### To generate list of good and bad (404) projects:

+Used in section IV onward.

 ```sh
 make gen-goodbad